samccone/The-cost-of-transpiling-es2015-in-2016/README.md

 ##### Summary of findings:

 Ignoring the outlier of traceur, people should heavily consider using a tool that does tree shaking (removal of unused code) and topological sorting of dependencies (ordering the dependencies so that you do not have to worry about import wrapping code).
-The difference between the final output size between a tool like browserify and rollup can be up to 20%.
+The difference between the final output size between a tool like browserify and rollup can well over 20%, even for a trivial app like TodoMVC.

 ![win](https://cloud.githubusercontent.com/assets/883126/12737115/d9445784-c90a-11e5-8e6e-ab38a74a16ee.png)